Q. What complementary medicine/modality do you recommend for gastric ulcers?

 Different things stress different horses; some are easily stressed by changing turnout buddies, while others can adapt to change well.
 Most horses that travel or live mostly in stalls and small paddocks are more prone to ulcers– confinement is stressful.

-Natural treatments include western herbal formulas such as Hilton Herbs Digest Support, aloe vera, papaya (if they are not insulin resistant since it is sweet), and turmeric or curcumin and a great anti-stress herbal formula APF.
+Natural treatments include western herbal formulas such as Hilton Herbs Digest Support, aloe vera, papaya (if they are not insulin resistant since it is sweet– this blend has papaya), and turmeric or curcumin and a great anti-stress herbal formula APF.

 All horses should have a good probiotic for at least a few months if they have had digestive tract problems.
 Acupuncture is useful, and Chinese herbs from your acupuncturist are also very good (I use them in most of my serious cases).
 It is best to avoid products with antacids, since the stomach is supposed to be acidic in order absorb six very important minerals (including calcium and selenium).